alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 - ensures that *some* funding exists for every submitted bounty
 - covers the maintainer time spent reviewing the initial submission

+### Why can bounties be funded by multiple sources?

+This increases complexity in our implementation: why not just have a single fixed price upon submission?

+There's two good reasons:

+1. Bounties may initially be underpriced, relative to the amount of work / frustration required to fix the problem.
+If a bounty sits unclaimed for too long, it should be possible for interested users to incentivize it further.
+2. The bounty program should be accessible to small donations.
+Individually, $5 or $10 may be justifiable for a hotly-awaited feature or particularly annoying bug, but that won't be enough to justify the overhead of the process or attract additional developers.
+By allowing them to pool their funds, we can ensure that they remain important stakeholders in all areas of Bevy's development.

 ### Why are bids confidential?

 In order to ensure that bounties are completed effectively and at a high quality level, it's important to evaluate the skills of the bidders.